Triggers, also known as callbacks, are functions which the server executes when certain events happen.

 - Triggers must work within the event context.
 However, effects are undefined if a function contains requests which normally could not occur immediately after the event, but only before the return from the event.
 For example, putting os.exit() or box.rollback() in a trigger function would be bringing in requests outside the event context.

 - Triggers are replaceable.
-The request to “redefine a trigger” implies passing the names of a new trigger function and an old trigger function to one of the “on_event-name()” functions.
+The request to “redefine a trigger” implies passing a new trigger function and an old trigger function to one of the “on_event-name()” functions.